Azure/connectthedots/readme.md

 - [Arduino UNO R3 and weather shield](Devices/GatewayConnectedDevices/Arduino/Weather/WeatherShieldJson/Hardware.md)
 - [Raspberry Pi](Devices/Gateways/RaspberryPi/Hardware.md)

+If you decide to connect another device, you can check out the samples provided in the devices sub folder containing .NET and C++ examples.
+Other languages examples are coming soon!

 ## Setup Tasks ##
 Setting up your IoT solution involves several distinct steps, each of which is fully described in this project: